Timothy T. Loftus, Ph.D.

 Dana holds a degree in Accounting and has over 30 years of experience in business office administration.
 She joined the District in 1998 and is the Senior Administrative Program Manager and Administration Team Leader.

 email@example.com, 512-282-8441 x100

 Tammy has been an integral part of the District’s Administrative team since 2000.
-She has worked in many aspects of the Administrative field for more than 30 years.
-She is a native of Louisiana and loves fishing, cooking, and taking care of business.
+She has worked in many aspects of the administrative field for more than 30 years.
+Tammy is a native of Louisiana and loves fishing, cooking, and taking care of business.

 Regulatory Compliance Manager

 Erin graduated from Texas State University with a B.S. in Wildlife Biology.
 She previously worked as an administrator for local water well drilling company and as a wildlife biologist for an environmental consulting firm where she assisted land owners in effective land and wildlife management and conservation.
 In her free time, Erin can usually be found alongside her husband kayaking, hiking, or backpacking in Texas searching for unique critters to catch and beautiful views to photograph.
 When she isn’t exploring the outdoors, Erin likes to relax and spend time with her friends and family including her dogs and cats.

 Jacob was born and raised in Austin and could commonly be found exploring the Barton Creek Greenbelt and Bull Creek with his dog or relaxing at Barton Springs Pool.
 He further grew his passion for the outdoors by visiting Cedar Creek Lake where his grandfather resided, hiking Enchanted Rock, or camping at Big Bend National Park.
 He graduated from University of Texas at Austin with a degree in Geography and minor in Biology.
 He now resides in Kyle where he and his family rely on groundwater monitored by the District.
 In his free time, Jacob likes to spend time with his family, bike, hike, and swim.